Can You Include Pets in Your Will?

-For many people, a beloved pet can be just as much a part of the family as a spouse, child, or sibling.
-When it comes time to write a will, carving out a piece of their estate for their favorite animal companion may seem like the best way to ensure their pet is taken care of after they pass away.
+A beloved pet can be as much a part of your family as your spouse, child, or sibling.
+When it comes time to write a will, devoting a piece of your estate to your favorite animal companion may seem like the best way to ensure that the pet is taken care of after you pass away.

-This means that a gift of property left directly to a dog, cat or other pet included in a will -- such as "I leave $10,000 to my dog Fido" -- will most likely lapse.
-Lapsed gifts fall into the residuary clause of your will, if there is one, or are be distributed under the intestacy code of your state, meaning your property will most likely go to the nearest living blood relative.
+This means that a gift of property left directly to a dog, cat, or other pet included in a will — such as "I leave $10,000 to my dog, Fido" — will most likely lapse.
+Lapsed gifts fall into the residuary clause of your will if there is one, or they are distributed under the intestacy code of your state, meaning your property will most likely go to the nearest living blood relative.

 In most cases, your well-intentioned bequest to a pet will most likely end up going to someone or somewhere else entirely.
 So what can you do?